 Associate Provost, Dean for Academic Development

-An overview of Voya, including the company's U.S. history and frequently asked questions about the company can be found on its website, www.voya.com.
+An overview of Voya, including the company's U.S. history and frequently asked questions can be found on its website, www.voya.com.

 Account statements are mailed to participants' homes quarterly.